sn1p3r46/ardumouse/README.md

 ---

-This simple program emulates a mouse using Arduino Nano and Python.
+This simple program is a ProC (Proof of Concept) that emulates a mouse using Arduino Nano and Python.

 The environment is composed by two applications.
 +  ardumouse.ino running into Arduino